Christian Poulsen: Schalke 04

 After the 2002 World Cup, Poulsen made a €7M move, the most expensive sale by a Danish club at the time, to German club Schalke 04, where he looked to take over the position as holding midfielder left by veteran Czech international Jiří Němec.
-His start in Schalke was made easier by the fact that his teammate in the Danish national team, Ebbe Sand, also played for the club.
-Through his time at Schalke, Poulsen played a number of matches at right back, but eventually secured himself a spot in the central midfield for both club and country.
+His start in Schalke was made easier by the fact that his teammate in the Denmark national team, Ebbe Sand, also played for the club.
+Through his time at Schalke, Poulsen played a number of matches at right back, but eventually secured a spot in the central midfield for both club and country.